Franklin College of Arts and Sciences: History

 Old College located on the historic North Campus at the University of Georgia.

 Franklin College first opened in 1801 and remained the sole college until 1859, when the Board of Trustees reorganized the university and created three additional colleges specifically focused on Law, Applied Mathematics, Civil Engineering, and Agriculture.

 From that point it was known as the Franklin College of Liberal Arts, then later as Franklin College of Arts and Sciences as the university expanded over the years.

 Initially, classes were taught under the shade of a large oak tree on what is present-day North Campus.
 The first permanent building on campus was a Georgian style three-story brick structure completed in 1806 and named Franklin College in honor of Benjamin Franklin.
 The University of Georgia would often be referred to as Franklin College for the next 50 years.
 Now known as Old College, it is the oldest building on the campus and has been used for many purposes over the years, including as a dormitory and boarding house space, classrooms, fortification and a safe harbor for the U.S. Navy.
 It now houses the offices for the Dean of Franklin College.

 Old College is believed to have been patterned after Connecticut Hall at Yale University.
 Like other founders of the university, Abraham Baldwin, the university's first president, was a Yale alumnus, as was Josiah Meigs, who served as the university's second president.
 Entrance requirements to Franklin College were patterned after Yale with attention paid to proficiency in Latin and Greek.
 The college's classical curriculum also duplicated Yale's with its emphasis on Latin, Greek, Hebrew, mathematics, and philosophy.

 Modeled after residential colleges found at some Ivy League universities, Franklin Residential College (FRC) is a residential community in Rutherford Hall housing select Franklin College undergraduates and a staff family who regularly host students in their home for intellectual, social, and cultural events.

+Academic divisions

+Franklin College is organized into five academic divisions comprising 30 departments.